-Given how long we've grown to know the Avengers, its hard to ignore the drawbacks to the film's placement in the greater whole of the saga.
-I love a movie largely free of future money-making ingredients but the introduction of her character into MCU is the most shoehorned aspect of a corporate universe which usually places its bets conservatively and congeals its characters smoothly.
+Given how long we've known the Avengers, its hard to ignore the drawbacks of the film's placement in the greater whole of the saga.
+I enjoy my superhero movies largely free of future money-making ingredients but the introduction of this character into MCU is the most shoehorned aspect of a corporate empire which usually places its bets conservatively and congeals its characters smoothly.
 With only eight weeks prior to Endgame, Captain Marvel is in line with production quality and yet little more than an appeteaser and an afterthought.

 To keep it brief...